Appian Delivers Better Business Decisions and Outcomes with AI Plus Data Fabric Analytics

-LONDON, Nov.
+MCLEAN, Va., Nov.
 15, 2023 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced immediate availability of the latest version of the Appian Platform for AI process automation.
 The new release empowers business and IT leaders to streamline processes, enhance user experiences, and drive better business outcomes through data-driven decision-making.
-The platform update features a preview release of Appian's self-service analytics (SSA) capabilities, which allow any user to effortlessly gain insights from Appian's data fabric.
+The platform update features a preview release of Appian's self-service analytics (SSA) capabilities, which allow any user to effortlessly gain insights from Appian's Data Fabric.

 Additional new capabilities in the latest release of the Appian Platform include: